Executive Cyber Security Awareness Training Course

 OpenDJ for Administrators

-14 HoursThis instructor-led, live training in Malaysia (online or onsite) is aimed at system administrators who wish to use OpenDJ to manage their organization's user credentials in a production environment.
+14 HoursThis instructor-led, live training in Malaysia (online or onsite) targets system administrators aiming to use OpenDJ for managing organizational user credentials in a production environment.

 - Install and configure OpenDJ.